-Professor David Gray of University of Greenwich, the leading international expert in research methodology has provided consultancy input into the Ridler Report to underpin the high levels of rigour of research methodology used, while expanding the range of the report’s research methods (including extensive use of focus groups).
+Professor David Gray of University of Greenwich, the leading international expert in research methodology has provided consultancy input into the Ridler Report to reinforce the high levels of rigour of research methodology used, at the same time as expanding the range of the report’s research methods, to include extensive use of focus groups.

-The Ridler Report on-line survey covers areas drawn from the four core research themes (see above) and a range of other topical areas in coaching, including accreditation, matching, supervision, group coaching, coaching culture, the organisation’s role in coaching assignments, coachee objectives, external coaching fees and coaching via virtual delivery channels.
+The Ridler Report on-line survey covers areas drawn from the four core research themes (see above) and a range of other topical areas in coaching, including accreditation, chemistry meetings, supervision, group coaching, coaching culture, the organisation’s role in coaching assignments, coachee objectives, external coaching fee levels and coaching via virtual delivery channels.

 If you have any enquiries about the Ridler Report please contact Clive Mann, Managing Director of Ridler & Co on email@example.com or Laura Taylor, a director of Ridler & Co, on firstname.lastname@example.org